 Hastings, East Sussex

-Historic Hastings is a large and vibrant seaside town located on the east Sussex coast and is just 90 minutes away by train from London.
-Boasting a beautiful beach and picturesque renovated Victorian pier that stretches into the sea, Hastings is a classic coastal town.
+Boasting a beautiful beach and a world-famous pier, Hastings is a classic coastal town.
 The beach is mostly made from sea smoothed pebbles but does have expanses of sand especially at low tide.

 There are many other things to do in Hastings including riding England’s steepest cliff funicular railway, which allows you to easily get to the top for stunning views looking down on the beach and sea, as well as nearby protected coastal parks.
-You can also access the ruins of Hastings Castle which dates back to the 1070’s and was built during the Norman Conquest of Britain.

 The history of Hasting is most evident on the nearby coastal area known as the Stade, Europe’s oldest fishing beach.
 The Stade consists of colourful fishing posts, old fishing huts and seafood stalls selling fish that have come out of the sea earlier.
 This place is often used as a filming location for TV and films, especially period dramas.